aloneguid/win-shim/README.md

   - [ ] Icon.
   - [ ] Version information.
   - [ ] Exit status (error code).
+- Extras
+  - [ ] Limit registry access.
+  - [ ] Limit filesystem access.
+  - [ ] Limit amount of available RAM.
+  - [ ] Change clock.

 ## How to Use

-Download the latest release.
+Download the latest release when ready.

 ## Building

-As this is Windows exclusive, you need Visual Studio 2019 with Windows SDK installed.
+As this is **Windows exclusive**, you need Visual Studio 2019 with Windows SDK installed.
 The main reason for this is `CMake` is considerably harder (but not impossible) to use when you need access to OS specific tools.

 `shmake` (but not shim) has dependency on:
-- `boost::program_options`
+- `boost::program_options`.